Zi0MIX/T5-SONG-TIMER-MOD/README.md

 How to install the mod.

 #### Steam
 - [GameMod](https://github.com/Nukem9/LinkerMod/releases/tag/v1.3.2) is **required** for this mod to work.
-Simply put most recent release in `Mods` folder inside your BO1 folder.
+Simply unzip the most recent release and put it in `Mods` folder inside your BO1 folder.
 Please reffer to [Google](https://www.google.com/search?q=black+ops+1+%22gamemod%22+installation) if you do not know how to install GameMod to your BO1.
 No it won't get you banned and it won't screw your game in any way.
 [Video tutorial](https://youtu.be/k92N0RlBDBk) by Skimpy.

 #### Plutonium
-- Create `mods` folder in `\AppData\Local\Plutonium\storage\t5` and put most recent release there.
+- Create `mods` folder in `\AppData\Local\Plutonium\storage\t5` and put unzipped directory from most recent release there.

 ### Features
 - The mod is built for steam, however it succesfully launches on Plutonium.
 I cannot guarantee that all the functions work properly.